-- Fully remove the uncured coating down to the clean substrate by solvent wiping, scraping, grinding or shot-blasting. - 2.
-Recoat per the instructions in the NEOGARD® Flooring Application Manual.
+- 1. Fully remove the uncured coating down to the clean substrate by solvent wiping, scraping, grinding or shot-blasting. - 2.
+Reapply coating as specified and according to Neogard recommendations.

-- IMPROPER MIX RATIO: Always read and follow the mix ratios printed on the bucket labels or on the Product Data Sheet.
-Always use some type of measuring device: i.e., plastic buckets that have pre-measured increments printed on them, gallon or quart cans. - IMPROPER MIXING: Always pre-mix the pigmented (color) side before adding the hardener.
-When both A & B components have been properly measured and combined, mix for 3 minutes using a Jiffy mixing paddle.
+- Improper Mix Ratio: Always read and follow the mix ratios printed on material container labels or Product Data Sheets.
+Always use some type of measuring device.
+Examples include plastic buckets printed with pre-measured increments, or gallon or quart cans. - Improper Mixing: Always pre-mix the pigmented (color) base before adding the curing agent.
+When both components have been properly measured and combined, mix for 3 minutes using a Jiffy Mixer paddle.
 Never use drywall or two-part caulking paddles.
-Do not turn buckets upside down and let drain on floor as you will run the risk of unmixed material left on the sides of the bucket contaminating the floor. - COLD MATERIALS: When dealing with epoxies and urethanes, cold material will result in slower than normal cure times and can affect their physical properties once cured.
-Cold materials are more difficult to mix, roll out and level.
+Do not turn buckets upside down and let drain on floor; this risks unmixed material from the sides of the bucket contaminating the floor.

+- Cold Materials: Epoxies and urethanes will cure slowly when cold, and once cured their physical properties will be affected.
+Cold materials are more difficult to mix, roll out, and level.
 Before applying materials in cold temperatures, they should be stored in a heated environment or heated storage container at the ideal temperature listed on the Product Data Sheet.
-The longer the materials can be stored in a heated environment, the better they will perform. - COLD AMBIENT TEMPERATURES: This condition will also cause slower than normal cure of epoxies and urethanes.
+The longer the materials can be stored in a heated environment, the better they will perform. - Cold Ambient Temperatures: This condition will also slow the curing of epoxies and urethanes.
 It will also make them more difficult to roll out and level.
-It can cause bubbling/blister issues because the viscosity of the epoxy has increased due to the colder temperatures, preventing entrapped vapor in the substrate from escaping.
-Before application, the temperature in the application area should be at normal service temperature for a minimum of 48 hours.
-If necessary, utilize forced heat by means of portable heaters. - COLD SURFACE TEMPERATURES: Concrete surfaces that are 50°F or lower will drastically slow normal curing of epoxies and urethanes and can slow the cure as much as 6 hours or more.
+It can cause bubbling/blister issues because the viscosity of the epoxy has increased due to the colder temperatures, preventing trapped vapor in the substrate from escaping.
+Before applying materials, the temperature in the application area should be at normal service temperature for a minimum of 48 hours.
+If necessary, use portable heaters to increase the ambient temperature. - Cold Surface Temperatures: Concrete surfaces that are 50°F/10°C or lower will drastically slow normal curing of epoxies and urethanes, and can slow the cure as much as 6 hours or more.
 It can also affect the cured physical properties, making some epoxies flexible.
-Cold substrate temperatures can prevent epoxies from "wetting out" or penetrating into the concrete surface, thus causing adhesion issues.
-Before application, service temperatures should be at normal operating conditions, a minimum of 60°F, for a minimum of 48 hours.
-If this cannot be achieved, the use of forced heat may be necessary. - · NOTE: Never coat over uncured material.
+Cold substrate temperatures can prevent epoxies from "wetting out" or penetrating into the concrete surface, causing poor adhesion.
+Before applying materials, service temperatures should be at normal operating conditions-a minimum of 60°F/15°C-for a minimum of 48 hours.
+If necessary, use portable heaters to increase the surface temperature.